 We rank four-year schools (national universities, liberal arts colleges, baccalaureate colleges, and master’s universities) based on their contribution to the public good in three broad categories: social mobility, research, and providing opportunities for public service.
-We also rank the Best Colleges for Vocational Certificates, the Best Colleges for Adult Learners, and the Best Bang for the Buck colleges, which help non-wealthy students obtain marketable degrees at affordable prices.
-Click here to read our 2018 College Guide magazine issue.
+We also rank America’s Affordable Elite Colleges, the Best Colleges for Adult Learners, and the Best Bang for the Buck colleges, which help non-wealthy students obtain marketable degrees at affordable prices.
+Click here to read our 2019 College Guide magazine issue.

 Institutions that award a significant number of doctoral degrees.